hindu-comm/weblogs/non-hindu/doTheMath/2024/04/2024-04-09_post-modernity.md

 11. We have not succeeded in creating an artificial environment capable of supporting human life even on Earth where it would be far simpler and cheaper than trying in space.
 What took evolution billions of years to sort out is not easily replicated or even fully understood.
 12. Interstellar travel brings in a new list of even crazier insanity.
 Really.
 It’s insane.
 Proponents need serious help relocating grounded reality.

-The first three translate to minutes, days, and weeks for survival.
 In short, Earth is our context, surrounded by a biodiverse ecology.

 Don’t succumb to the mental disease of taking anything else seriously.
 Isolated internal logic and the rare space stunt are nothing to [context](https://dothemath.ucsd.edu/2023/10/context-is-king/).

 ### Non-Renewable Resources

-We are ripping through key deposits and concentrations of non-renewable resources (fossil fuels, aquifers, minerals, metals, fertile soils) on a centuries or even decades timescale.
+We are ripping through key deposits and concentrations of non-renewable resources (fossil fuels, aquifers+++(borewells!)+++, minerals, metals, fertile soils) on a centuries or even decades timescale.
 It’s all anyone alive today has ever known, although the scale is substantially higher today than our elders experienced as kids.
 Nothing like this can persist into even the intermediate future.
 Certainly on civilizational timescales (10,000 years since we began agriculture, then cities), the gig is up.
 Technically, some of these things may be said to be renewable (eventually and slowly replaced), but at nothing near the rate at which modernity consumes (requires) them.